January 25, 2020

 U of T was founded nearly 200 years ago in 1827 through a royal charter.
 It is the oldest university in Ontario.

 Today—it’s home to more than 60,000 undergraduates and 14,000 post-graduates—across three campuses: St. George, Scarborough, and Mississauga.

 Students can study virtually any degree at U of T, and the school is home to the Rotman School of Management, the University of Toronto Faculty of Medicine, Faculty of Law, Faculty of Dentistry, Faculty of Applied Science and Engineering, and many more graduate programs.

 But as an aspiring doctor, you’re here to learn about the University of Toronto medical school requirements.

 What Are the University of Toronto Medical School Requirements?

-The motto for U of T medical school is: “We prepare future health leaders, contribute to our communities, and improve the health of individuals and populations through discovery, application, and communication of knowledge.”
+The motto for U of T medical school is: “We prepare future health leaders, contribute to our communities, and improve the health of individuals and populations through the discovery, application, and communication of knowledge.”